UBC-MDS/DSCI_522_Group19/doc/Wine_Quality_Score_Predictor_report.md

 </p>

-Furthemore, the data was processed through the pandas package; EDA was plotted using python the library Altair and the preliminary insights on EDA was using the pandas-profiling package (team 2020) (Brugman 2019).
+Furthemore, the data was processed through the pandas package; EDA was plotted using python the library Altair and the preliminary insight on EDA was using the pandas-profiling package (team 2020) (Brugman 2019).
 This report was compiled using an R document file with scripts running via the docopt package (R Core Team 2019), (de Jonge 2020).
 Tables were